|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Go to the dark side this Valentine's Day!
-These Dark Chocolate Valentine's Day Truffles have a mocha flavor and a good hit of salt to give them a more grown-up taste than your typical chocolate truffles.
+These dark chocolate Valentine's day truffles have a mocha flavor and a good hit of salt to give them a more grown-up taste than your typical chocolate truffles.
 You can always reduce or omit the espresso powder if you don't want a strong mocha taste, or if you'll be serving it to children.

-- 1/2 tsp salt
+1/2 teaspoon salt

-- 3/4 oz light corn syrup (1 tbsp)
+3/4 ounce (1 tablespoon) light corn syrup

-1/4 cup unsweetened cocoa powder (for dusting)
+1/4 cup unsweetened cocoa powder, for dusting

-- 2 cups colored jimmies
+2 cups colored sprinkles

 Gather the ingredients.

 Place the chopped dark chocolate in a medium bowl.
-Pour the heavy cream, espresso powder, salt, and corn syrup into a small saucepan and place the pan over medium heat.
-Bring the cream to a simmer, and once small bubbles appear all along the sides of the pan, pour it over the chopped chocolate in the bowl.
+Pour the heavy cream, espresso powder, salt, and corn syrup into a small saucepan and place the pan over medium heat and bring the cream to a simmer.

+Once small bubbles appear all along the sides of the pan, pour it over the chopped chocolate in the bowl.
 Let the hot cream soften the chocolate for one minute, then gently whisk them together, until all of the chocolate is melted and your ganache is smooth and shiny.